-The rule status can be used to quickly turn rules on or off.
+The rule status can be used to turn rules on or off quickly.

 Generally, version names have a structure to them.
 We check to see that the versions that are entered adhere to that structure.

-- After the digits, a “-” followed by one the 4 types of suffixes:
+- After the digits, a “-” followed by one of the following suffixes: